What is the quality of life like in United Kingdom?

 AI Answer

+The quality of life in the United Kingdom is good, scoring 61/100, which is above the international average.
+This score reflects a blend of strong social services and modern conveniences, balanced against some higher costs.
+Healthcare is a major plus, with the NHS providing universal coverage, contributing to a high health score of 81/100.
+Safety is also excellent, scoring 75/100, making it a secure place to live.
+Internet speeds are robust, scoring 78/100, supporting remote work and entertainment.
 However, the cost of living is a significant factor, scoring a low 35/100.
 For example, a modest 1-bedroom apartment in London averages £1,750 per month, while outside the capital, it's closer to £800.
 Income tax starts at 20% but quickly rises to 40% for earnings over £50,270, and 45% for over £125,140.
 The climate comfort score is also modest at 45/100, with often cloudy and rainy weather.
+If you prioritize excellent public services and safety over sunny weather and lower living costs, the UK offers a good quality of life, especially if your income can comfortably offset the expenses.